keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks-non-k8s-apps.md

-For subsequent KeptnTask runs, the `KeptnTask` name and version fields must be unique, so copy the `KeptnTask` file you have and update the following fields:
+For subsequent KeptnTask runs, the `KeptnTask` name and version fields must be unique, so copy the `KeptnTask` yaml file you have and update the `metadata.name` field:

-- `name`
-- `spec.appVersion`
-- `spec.workloadVersion`
-- `spec.context.appVersion`
-- `spec.context.workloadVersion`

-A standard practice is to just increment the values of these fields.
+A standard practice is to just increment the value of is field.
-For example, you could create a `test-task-2.yaml` file with the following content:
+For example, you could create a `test-task-2.yaml` file with the `metadata.name` field set to `runhelloworld2`:

 ```yaml
 apiVersion: lifecycle.keptn.sh/v1alpha3